Lisa founded Moyles IP (formerly Moyles and Tremblay Law) in April 2011. Lisa has over 25 years' experience as an IP lawyer.

 With a passion for family, her and her husband’s greatest accomplishment is raising their two sons into the upstanding gentlemen they are today.

-You’ll find Terri beaming over her grandson.
+You’ll find Terri beaming over her two grandsons.

 Since 2008, Terri launched a small monogramming business and began volunteering for The Lydia Project, an organization that provides services for women facing cancer.
-Each woman receives a unique monogrammed totebag filled with encouraging items.
+Each woman receives a unique monogrammed tote bag filled with encouraging items.

 Terri has been a member and two-time past president of the Magnolia Garden Club since 1999.
-Hobbies include walking, tennis, monogramming, and traveling.
+Hobbies include walking, pickleball, tennis, monogramming, and traveling.
 She prides herself in having a penchant for bargain hunting.

 Terri has been with Moyles IP since June 2016.
-Her duties involve paralegal work and some administrative duties such as preparing fling documents, filing at the USPTO via EFS, invoicing and payments, and other clerical work.
+Her duties involve paralegal work and some administrative duties such as preparing filing documents, filing at the USPTO via EFS, invoicing and payments, and other clerical work.

 Her practice is dedicated equally to trademark and patent matters, including trademark prosecution and advising clients on how best to enforce their trademark rights, as well as domestic and international patent preparation and prosecution with expertise in the mechanical arts.